takephone/BAZZ-Bridge-SDK/README.md

     }
 ```

+The Bridge library on the **Phone** side receives this command and initiates a call.

-Send a WhatsApp message to a recipient:
+3. Send a WhatsApp message to a recipient:

 ```java
     if (MyApplication.mBazzLib != null)